Everwood actor John Beasley dies at 79 - ExBulletin

 Everwood actor John Beasley dies at 79

-Beasley’s death was confirmed on Instagram by his grandson, NBA player Malik Beasley.
-Malik shared three photos of him and his grandfather, including one of the two on a basketball court.

-“To the man who put the Beasleys on the map,” he captioned the post.
+“To the man who put the Beasleys on the map,” he wrote.

-“I can’t believe this day has come, I honestly thought you were invincible and you still are,” Malik added.
-“You taught me my first lesson in golf, you taught me how to deal with the big lights and success…damn grandpa, I wanted to see you this summer…it’s hard for me man …I’m glad you’re at least sleeping…you’re in a better place and I know you’ll take care of me.”

 |